-Here are some things to remember when introducing new technology:
+Here are some things to remember when teaching an older person how to use modern technology:

-- Go slow and be patient – Technology is daunting for new users, there’s a lot to it so make sure you’re patient and understanding.
+- Go slowly and be patient – Technology can be daunting for new users.
+There’s a lot to it, so make sure you’re patient and understanding.

-- Explain the basics – Teach the simple things first and then let them play around on their own – they might find teaching themselves a bit just as enjoyable!
+- Explain the basics – Teach the simple things first and then let them play around on their own – they might learn better by figuring things out for themselves.

 - It won’t break – Make sure your loved one knows they’re not going to break anything.
-A lot of senior citizens are scared of trying technology as their worried they’ll just break it, but with a bit of teaching they’ll be a pro in no time!
+A lot of older people are scared of trying technology in case they break it, but with a bit of teaching, they’ll be a pro in no time.

-If you’re interested in ordering one of our life-saving Careline Alarms, please get in touch with one of our helpful customer care team members on 0800 101 3333 or send us an email to email@example.com for more information.
+If you’re interested in ordering one of our life-saving Careline Alarms, please do get in touch with one of our helpful team members on 0800 101 3333.
+Alternatively, send us an email to email@example.com for more information.